Motus est Vita

 Preregistrations & Protocols

-All H1-H6 hypotheses preregistered with prediction statements, statistical thresholds, and falsification criteria.
-Published before participant recruitment begins via Open Science Framework.
+All H1-H6 hypotheses preregistered: predictions, statistical thresholds and falsification rules written down before any data is collected.
+Published via the Open Science Framework.

 Peer-Reviewed Publications